ofiwg/libfabric/man/fi_endpoint.3.md

 :   Allocate or close an endpoint.

 fi_ep_bind
-:   Associate an endpoint with an event queue, completion queue,
+:   Associate an endpoint with hardware resources, such as event queues,
-    counter, or address vector
+    completion queues, counters, address vectors, or shared transmit/receive contexts.

 fi_scalable_ep_bind
 :   Associate a scalable endpoint with an address vector